olibclarke/optimal-box-size-plotter/README.md

 # cryoEM Optimal Box Size Plotter

-Plot the [Rosenthal & Henderson](https://pubmed.ncbi.nlm.nih.gov/14568533/) estimate for optimal cryoEM particle box size as a function of defocus and target resolution.
+Plots the [Rosenthal & Henderson](https://pubmed.ncbi.nlm.nih.gov/14568533/) estimate for optimal cryoEM particle box size as a function of defocus and target resolution.

 The script uses: